rozariwang/CLMs-for-NPs/Readme.md

 > ⚠️ **Model Access**
 A Hugging Face model access key is temporarily provided for repository and code evaluation.
 The models will be made publicly available later on.
 Please do not misuse this access.

-> ⚙️ **Environment Setup**
+> ⚙️ **Environment Setup and Running Instructions**
-Setup instructions provided are specificly for the LSV cluster.
+Setup and running instructions provided are specificly for the LSV cluster.
 Alternative environments will be explored according to future demand.

 > 🔑 **WandB API Key**
 A Weights & Biases (wandb) API key is required for some tasks such as pretraining.
 It must be passed to the job script as a command-line argument via the HTCondor submit file.